-Investments - Investments are reported at fair market value as described in Note 2.
+Investments - Investments are reported at fair market value as described in Note 3.

-Noncurrent Assets - The CDA implemented GASB 87 re: leases in 2022 and recognized a leased asset for its office space at the amount of the initial measurement of the corresponding lease liability.
-The leased asset is being amortized on a straight-line basis over the remaining 12.5-year life of the lease.
+Noncurrent Assets - The CDA implemented GASB 87 re: leases in 2022 and recognizes a leased asset for its office spaces at the amount of the initial measurement of the corresponding lease liability.
+The leased asset is being amortized on a straight-line basis over the remaining lives of the leases.
 Certain expenditures incurred at the inception of the CDA's current lease for office space were recorded as noncurrent prepaid rent.
 These costs are amortized on a straight-line basis over the original 29-year life of the lease.